shubhampachori12110095/trucks-and-drones/docs/tutorials/chap_1_basic_idea.rst

 Nodes
 *****

 In the vanilla TSP only one depot exists: The vehicle visites each customer node via a given route and returns to the depot node.
-To include more possibilities it should also be possible to create more than one depot.
-Another option might be different demands at each customers or maybe even demands that appear not at the start at once, but instead independent during a day.
+But to include more options it should also be possible to create more than one depot.
+Another option might be to make the customer demands more variable.
+Each customer could have a different demand and perhaps each demand appears at specific time of day.
 The ideas/ questions for nodes are:

 - How many customers and depots?
 - How high should demands be and should they be variable?